Gulf University for Science and Technology: Buildings and grounds

 The first phase of the Mishref campus was completed in 2007 and accommodates up to 3,400 students.
 Later phases will expand the University to accommodate more than 5,500 students.
 In Phase 2, the concourse will be extended for additional classrooms and other facilities including a multi-story structured parking garage.

 The concourse

 The three-story concourse runs north-south [N1] and east-west [W1] and is accessed from the two parking areas and central VIP entrance.
 It provides covered access to all academic and social activities and is considered a focal point for gathering, information and social interaction.

 Ground floor

-The Office of Admissions and Registration, Student Information Services (SIS), Public Relations and Marketing, and the University Library – Learning Resources Center are located near the VIP entrance.
+The Office of Admissions and Registration, Student Information Services (SIS), Public Relations and Marketing, and the University Library are located near the VIP entrance.
 Also close to the VIP entrance are two 125 seat lecture theaters available for teaching as well as for small-scale special presentations.
 Prayer rooms are located near the main entrances.